Welcome to our website. We host the International Students' Conference ICON Mainz

 On this page you find news on our activities.

-NEW: ICON 2018 Conference Proceedings now published
+ICON 2018 Conference Proceedings now published

 Read more on our Conference Proceedings "Bounds of Humanity" here: Conference Proceedings 2018